la-ots/pelican/docs/components/navbar.md

 ---

 ## Best Practice

-- Navbars contain links to either another page in the digital product or parts of the current page
+- Navbars contain links to either another page in the digital product or parts of the current page.
-- Navbars can be tailored to your agency’s needs by changing some aspects of their appearance
+- Tailor them to your agency’s needs by changing some aspects of their appearance.
-- Do not remove the word “Menu” from the button that expands the navigation
+- Do not remove the word “Menu” from the button that expands the navigation .
+- If you emphasize a link, make sure it is either the first or last link in the list.

 ## Usage

 ### Brand Minimal Navigation

 - Directs users to a single action
 - This may be used on a landing page or a single-page website